tylercona/project/README.md

   temperature and humidity values into the website for the user's convenience.

-  Below it can be seen the webserver is working on Chromium on the Raspberry Pi at 127.0.0.1:5000 and by searching the IP address of the Pi on iOS with the correct port number the server can also be reached.
+  Below it can be seen the webserver is working on Chromium on the Raspberry Pi at 127.0.0.1:5000 and by searching the IP address of the Pi on an iOS device connected to the same Wi-Fi network the server can also be reached.

 ![Screen Shot 2021-04-23 at 12 16 34 PM](https://user-images.githubusercontent.com/78391004/115900273-c1646d80-a42d-11eb-9066-b42c330f26fa.png)